Sports Kinesiology Injury Prevention and Performance

 Lower limb injury biomechanics

-Monitoring sport-specific movement and load to understand injury risk factors and to help develop physical preparation technique programmes.
+Monitoring sport-specific movement and load to understand injury risk factors and help develop injury prevention initiatives.

 Running biomechanics

-Identification, development, and optimisation of musculoskeletal movement protocols to reduce injury risk and improve performance in runners and cyclists.
+Identification, development, and optimisation of musculoskeletal movement protocols to reduce injury risk and improve performance in runners.

 Sports kinanthropometry